 - Finally, If the same object is played, then the round is a tie

 - Play three rounds.
 Using the conditional statements listed above, players will determine the winner of each round.
+TIP: Doing this activity in school?
+Have your students complete this handout to track the conditions!

 - As an extension, make up brand new actions (instead of rock, paper, and scissors) and decide what conditions result in a win!